Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Related Work

-In 3D graph visualisation, Joos et al. computed aesthetic measures for a large number of sampled viewpoints and visualised these in a VR environment, helping users identify potentially beneficial perspectives, which received positive feedback from domain experts~\cite{joos2023aesthetic}.
-Similarly, Wageningen et al. investigated how 2D quality measures vary across viewpoints sampled on a sphere surrounding 3D graph layouts, and applied gradient descent methods to find views with the highest aesthetic values~\cite{an2024wagendingen,viewpoint2025wagendingen}.
+In 3D graph visualisation, Joos et al.\ computed aesthetic measures for a large number of sampled viewpoints and visualised these in a VR environment, helping users identify potentially beneficial perspectives, which received positive feedback from domain experts~\cite{joos2023aesthetic}.
+Similarly, Wageningen et al.\ investigated how 2D quality measures vary across viewpoints sampled on a sphere surrounding 3D graph layouts, and applied gradient descent methods to find views with the highest aesthetic values~\cite{an2024wagendingen,viewpoint2025wagendingen}.
+The investigation of the impact of such measures in stereoscopic 3D is more complex than in 2D, as factors such as depth, distance, and perspective might influence the perception significantly, as e.g., for edge crossings~\cite{zhang2025investigatingcrossingperception3d}.
 Drogemuller et al.~\cite{drogemuller2023aesthetics} studied edge curvature aesthetics in Lombardi-inspired 3D layouts within stereoscopic 3D, finding that straight edges outperformed curved ones.
-Bennett et al.~and Ware et al. have also examined the perceptual foundations of graph visualisation, including links to Gestalt principles~\cite{Bennett07,Ware02}.
+Bennett et al.~and Ware et al.\ have also examined the perceptual foundations of graph visualisation, including links to Gestalt principles~\cite{Bennett07,Ware02}.

 Although considerable research has addressed drawing principles for 2D graph visualisations, and some initial work has explored advantageous viewpoints in 3D drawings, there remains no empirical evaluation of user-preferred perspectives in 3D and whether these preferences can be characterised by existing aesthetic measures or require new ones.